Mystical

 Dreaming About Heaven: Meaning, Psychology & Symbolism

-Dreams of heaven often reflect a desire for peace, fulfillment, or connection with something greater.
+Dreams of heaven can reflect a longing for peace, resolution of conflicts, or a connection to deeper values.

 Psychology-informed Symbolic & cultural lenses Educational — not diagnostic Reviewed May 2026 Our approach →